-I will also share some of my personal experiences with gambling in my family.
+I will also share some of my personal experiences with gambling in my own family.

 When I searched on the internet back in 2001 for gambling sites, I found 800 (there may have been more) where one could gamble in various ways.
 Since online gambling is illegal in many places it's hard to get exact stats, however, just to demonstrate its growth, according to Americangambling.org, two thirds of the internet gaming operations are located in small Caribbean and Central American countries that provide little or no government or legal oversight/control.
-For example, Antigua hosts 536 sites and pays a 3% tax to government.
-Everything from sports betting from amateur to professional level, to virtual casinos offering poker, roulette, and other forms of casino type games.
+For example, Antigua hosts 536 sites who pay a 3% tax to the government.
+Everything from sports betting on amateur to professional level games, to virtual casinos offering poker, roulette, and other forms of casino type games.